-I am a candidate in the May 8, 2018 Democratic primary for the Cuyahoga County Court of Common Pleas seat being vacated by Judge Janet Burnside.
-I’ve been a Cleveland Municipal Court magistrate for 16 years and am the only candidate for any of the open seats this year with experience presiding over jury trials.
+I’ve been a Cleveland Municipal Court magistrate for over 18 years.
+I’m the only non-incumbent Democratic Common Pleas candidate with experience presiding over jury trials.
 I have experience as both an assistant Cuyahoga County prosecutor and a Legal Aid lawyer.
-I have a deep commitment to public service and I hope to bring my experience, skills, and passionate commitment to justice to a higher court.
+I have a deep commitment to public service and I hope to bring my experience, skills, and passionate commitment to justice to the Court of Common Pleas.

 If elected, I will:

 - do all in my power to reduce racial and socioeconomic disparities in the justice system.
 It’s no secret that your treatment in the criminal justice system too often depends on the color of your skin and the size of your bank account.
 We have a moral imperative to change that.

 - support bail reform and the adoption of the Arnold Foundation’s public safety assessment.
 I believe I am the only candidate trained in this assessment, which is a powerful tool for bail reform and data-driven decision making.
 Cuyahoga County too often has kept poor, nonviolent suspects in jail before trial because they lacked the money to pay their bail while wealthier people got out.
 That is not justice, and it has to change.